 3. Maritime Experiential Museum

 Connected to S.E.A.
-Aquarium, the Maritime Experiential Museum is one of the newest museums in Singapore.
+Aquarium, the Maritime Experiential Museum is one of the newer museums in Singapore.
 Here, kids can experience Asia’s long and rich maritime history and discover Singapore’s own story as a trading port.
 Displays are multi-sensory and interactive so your little sailors can have fun while learning cool stuff.
 Check out the life-sized ship replicas, the collection of drums that kids can create some serious noise on, and don’t forget to head to the Typhoon Theatre to take a thrilling ride on board a sailing ship!
+Do note that it is currently undergoing major renovations and is due to re-open in its full glory later in 2017.

 Maritime Experiential Museum, 8 Sentosa Gateway, Resorts World Sentosa, Singapore 098269, p.6577 8899; www.rwsentosa.com